iannuttall/binlist-data/README.md

 **This data is not an official IIN register.** I scraped and compiled this data to help with learning Python, and although it is a fairly comprehensive and accurate BIN list, it's not perfect.
 Use at your own risk!

-If you do use this list in your own projects, please [link to the site](https://ian.is/binlist/) if you can.
-I'd like to get some contributions to improve the list over time and the more people who see the site, the more contributors we might get.

 ## Contributing

 The easiest way is to fork this repository on GitHub, modify existing lines, or add your own, and then submit a [pull request](https://help.github.com/en/articles/about-pull-requests).
 If you could quote a source link or text with your commit message, it'll help me to verify the data and include your submission in the list.

-## Questions or feedback?

-You can either open an issue here on GitHub, or [tweet me](https://twitter.com/iannuttall/).